11 Accessing Data

 Reading Data from a Sheet

-Now that we’ve connected R to our Google account, we can import data.
-We’ll import the fake data that Meghan Harris created about video game preferences (you can access it at https://data.rwithoutstatistics.com/google-sheet).
-Figure 11.2 shows what it looks like in Google Sheets.
+Now that you’ve connected R to your Google account, you can import the fake data that Harris created about video game preferences (access it at https://data.rfortherestofus.com/google-sheet).
+Figure 11.1 shows what it looks like in Google Sheets.

 The googlesheets4 package has a function called read_sheet() that allows you to pull in data directly from a Google Sheet.
-Import the data by passing the spreadsheet’s URL to the function:
+Import the data by passing the spreadsheet’s URL to the function like so:

 library(googlesheets4)